 Many first-time visitors are surprised to discover Winter Park's vast terrain.
-The three interconnected mountains and... high alpine bowl are spread out over 134 designated trails on 2,886 acres served by a network of 20 chairlifts.
+The three interconnected mountains and high alpine bowl are spread out over 134 designated trails on 2,886 acres served by a network of 20 chairlifts.
 Winter Park's variety of terrain caters to every ability level.
 The 30-acre Discovery Park is the ideal spot to learn and practice the basics of skiing.

 The area’s newest hotel, the Winter Park Mountain Lodge, is located across from the base of the Resort.
 The lodge offers Winter Park’s only microbrewery and captures the grandeur of the Rocky Mountains and offers awe-inspiring views at an exceptional value.

 There's no glitz here.
 For over half a century, Loveland has been long known for some of the best skiing and snowboarding conditions in Colorado.
 At Loveland, you get 1,365 diverse acres of terrain and breath-taking views from the second-highest chairlift in the world, high atop the Continental Divide.

 Half of the mountain is above timberline with open bowl skiing and snowboarding through spring and often into early summer.
+A-Basin as its called locally is known for staying open later, sometimes as late as July depending on whether the Rocky Mountains get an early snowpack.
 One of its signature runs, Pallavincini, is one of Colorado's longest and steepest trails.
 Arapahoe Basin has some of the best ski deals for beginners in the state.

-Echo Mountain offers the most affordable skiing and riding in Colorado, including the cheapest season pass (with no restrictions and no blackout dates), the lowest daily ticket price around, and free close-in parking and public WiFi.
+Echo Mountain offers the most affordable skiing and riding in Colorado, including the cheapest season pass (with no restrictions and no blackout dates), the lowest daily ticket price around, and free close-in parking and public Wi-Fi.
+Echo Park offers a fully lit set of runs that allows you to ski after dark.
 But just because it’s cheap doesn’t mean Echo Mountain doesn’t deliver amazing ski conditions for skiers and riders of ages and ability levels.

 A favorite among locals due to its convenient location - only 21 miles from Boulder and 47 miles from Denver - Eldora Mountain receives 300 inches of snow per year.
+Located three miles from Nederland, you'll not only get in the runs you want but have the option of staying in one of the coolest little ski towns in Colorado.
 Eldora boasts Colorado's best snow-making system.
 Coverage is 100% of groomed terrain, more than any other resort in Colorado.

 Downhill action isn’t the only snowbound fun you can have this winter.
 The legendary Rocky Mountain National Park, located just an hour from the Mile High City offers spectacular snowshoeing and cross-country skiing options that will take you to some of the most scenic and serene spots in all of Colorado.